5 new books to read in lockdown

 Fiction

-This is a story about beginnings, endings, and the collapse of time between the two.
-Anya, who escaped Sarajevo as a child during the Bosnian War, is now estranged from her family who remained.
-Engaged to the elusive Luke, she feels compelled to share their news in person and revisit the roots she has kept so separate from her new identity.
-The journeys Anya takes are more circular than linear, marred by underlying trauma that threatens to overspill and disrupt her London life.
-Sudjic conveys this breach of identity deftly; while the outside intrudes, the inside cannot be contained – Anya vomits repeatedly, obsessively removes the hairs that sprout on her chin and shows an involuntary disgust for the fleshy interior of soft fruit.
-Each page thrums with anxiety and insecurity, pushing inexorably towards one final, terrifying journey.8/10(Review by Jemma Crew)
+Murder mystery author Jane Harper turns to the sea in The Survivors, a smart, thoughtful whodunnit that moves rapidly, without eroding its emotional core.
+Kieran, his wife Mia, and new baby Audrey, return to Kieran’s coastal hometown of Evelyn Bay to help his mum prepare to move his father – suffering with dementia – into a home.
+When a young woman is found dead on the beach, the Evelyn Bay residents find themselves swirling back to the tragic events of a storm that struck 12 years earlier.
+Harper tempers an unrelenting feed of intrigue and information with a real emotional sensitivity.
+She is mindful of, and vocal about, it being largely women at risk of brutality – in life and in fiction; is deft with red herrings; and tackles guilt, grief and fraught friendship.
+She also articulates the destructive impact of bravado and machoism on young men.
+The writing isn’t always full of flair, but The Survivors is atmospheric and quite enthralling.8/10(Review by Ella Walker)

-3. How The One-Armed Sister Sweeps Her House by Cherie Jones is published in hardback by Tinder Press, priced £16.99 (ebook £8.99).
-Available January 21
+3. The Death Of Francis Bacon by Max Porter is published in hardback by Faber & Faber, priced £6.99 (ebook £3.99).
+Available now

-How The One-Armed Sister Sweeps Her House tells the story of a small island in Barbados, a ‘paradise’ held together by its tourism industry.
-Through snapshots of the lives of the locals in a small beach town, three women fight to survive amid the violence and poverty.
-Set against sandy beaches and beautiful blue seas are three marriages, with characters that are richly explored and compelling.
-From a murder in a luxury village to the seafront shack where a mother lives with her baby and abusive husband, it is a fast-paced and dark insight into tropical paradise.
-Jones does not flinch away from the more upsetting realities of Bajan life, and the result is a heart-wrenching debut.7/10(Review by Megan Baynes)
+There’s a reason Max Porter has garnered a cult following: his previous two books, Grief Is The Thing With Feathers and Lanny, were experimental, moving, funny and philosophical.
+His latest offering is another slight tome at under 80 pages, but the similarities end there.
+Tracking the end of painter Francis Bacon’s life, it demands a steep pre-existing knowledge about the artist – new readers would probably find it helpful to know he died in Madrid cared for by a nun.
+Porter toes the line between poetry and prose, but the result is often impenetrable and tough to get your teeth into.
+It’s a challenging read – and perhaps one you’ll need to revisit to really understand what’s going on – which begs the question: is it worth it?
+Perhaps not.6/10(Review by Prudence Wade)

 Non-fiction